Analysis | The Corruption Probe Rocking Altice, Billionaire Drahi’s Telecoms Empire

 5. What’s the effect on Altice?

 The fallout has thrown Altice’s supply chain into a state of upheaval as the company untangles and reorganizes relationships with vendors of equipment and services.
 On Aug.
 3, Altice USA said it was reviewing some supplier and vendor relationships and would pause some capital spending until it completes its own investigation.
-The scandal has also shaken the confidence of bond investors and could affect Altice’s credit profile “as it indicates material weaknesses in internal controls,” Moody’s analysts wrote on July 20.
+The scandal also could affect Altice’s credit profile “as it indicates material weaknesses in internal controls,” Moody’s analysts wrote on July 20, although Altice bond prices have recovered somewhat following calls with the company in August.
 The judge in the case has also ordered the halting of bank account transfers by suppliers and intermediaries based in the UAE and the Dominican Republic.
 Internal audits carried out by lawyers in all countries where Altice operates could lead to lawsuits.

 --With assistance from Joao Lima and Luca Casiraghi.